GabeScott/standard-works-vault/General Conference/1992 April - The Spirit of Relief Society.md

 Fourth: Serve your God.

-Share your talents.
-Each of you, single or married, regardless of age, has the opportunity to learn and grow.
+**Share your talents.** Each of you, single or married, regardless of age, has the opportunity to learn and grow.
 Expand your knowledge, both intellectual and spiritual, to the full stature of your divine potential.
 There is no limit to your influence for good.
 Share your talents, for that which we willingly share, we keep.
 But that which we selfishly keep, we lose.

-Sustain your husband.
-Both husband and wife should appreciate that “woman was taken out of man; not out of his feet to be trampled underfoot, but out of his side to be equal to him, under his arm to be protected, and near his heart to be loved” [see Matthew Henry’s Commentary on the Whole Bible (1991), 1:16].
+**Sustain your husband.** Both husband and wife should appreciate that “woman was taken out of man; not out of his feet to be trampled underfoot, but out of his side to be equal to him, under his arm to be protected, and near his heart to be loved” \[see *Matthew Henry’s Commentary on the Whole Bible* (1991), 1:16\].
 Be patient, be tender, be loving, be considerate, be understanding.
 Be your best self as you sustain your husband, remembering that children often outgrow their need for affection, but husbands never do.

 Many members of Relief Society do not have husbands.
 Death, divorce, and indeed lack of opportunity to marry have, in many instances, made it necessary for a woman to stand alone.
 In reality, she need not stand alone, for a loving Heavenly Father will be by her side to give direction to her life and provide peace and assurance in those quiet moments when loneliness is found and when compassion is needed.

-Strengthen your home.
-Home, that marvelous place, was meant to be a haven called heaven where the Spirit of the Lord might dwell.
+**Strengthen your home.** Home, that marvelous place, was meant to be a haven called heaven where the Spirit of the Lord might dwell.

 Too frequently, women underestimate their influence for good.
-Well could you follow the formula given by the Lord: “Establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God.”
-(D&C 88:119.)
+Well could you follow the formula given by the Lord: “Establish a house, even a house of prayer, a house of fasting, a house of faith, a house of learning, a house of glory, a house of order, a house of God.” ([[D&C 88.119|D&C 88:119]].)

 In such a house will be found happy, smiling children who have been taught, by precept and example, the truth.
 In a Latter-day Saint home, children are not simply tolerated, but welcomed; not commanded, but encouraged; not driven, but guided; not neglected, but loved.

-Serve your God.
-You cannot serve your neighbor without demonstrating your love for God.
+**Serve your God.** You cannot serve your neighbor without demonstrating your love for God.
 Service is a product of love.
 So long as we love, we serve.
-As James Russell Lowell stated so beautifully in his classic poem, The Vision of Sir Launfal, “Not what we give, but what we share.
-For the gift without the giver is bare.”3 “All the beautiful sentiments in the world weigh less than a single lovely action.”4
+As James Russell Lowell stated so beautifully in his classic poem, *The Vision of Sir Launfal, “*Not what we give, but what we share.
+For the gift without the giver is bare.”[^3] “All the beautiful sentiments in the world weigh less than a single lovely action.”[^4]

-Go gladden the lonely, the dreary;
+>Go gladden the lonely, the dreary;

-Go comfort the weeping, the weary;
+>Go comfort the weeping, the weary;

-Go scatter kind deeds on your way.
+>Go scatter kind deeds on your way.

-Oh, make the world brighter today.5
+>Oh, make the world brighter today.[^5]
+>

 The heart of compassionate service, one of the hallmark creeds of Relief Society, is the gift of oneself.
-Emerson explained, “Rings and ... jewels are not gifts, but apologies for gifts.
-The only [true] gift is a portion of thyself.”6
+Emerson explained, “Rings and … jewels are not gifts, but apologies for gifts.
+The only \[true\] gift is a portion of thyself.”[^6]

 Sisters, will you accept these four challenges to (1) share your talents; (2) sustain your husband; (3) strengthen your home; and (4) serve your God.
 As you do, the blessings of heaven will attend.